 If you like to see bears, moose, foxes, and even wolves, you’ve got to visit the Gold Portage.
-Located in Black Bay on Rainy Lake, the Gold Portage Wildlife Management Area (WMA) consists of 24 acres of northern boreal forest and 776 acres of wetland.
+Located in Black Bay on Rainy Lake, the Gold Portage Wildlife Management Area (WMA) consists of 24 northern boreal forests and 776 acres of wetland.

 For the best experience, you should access this terrific wildlife area by boat or canoe.
-Also, it is suggested you check the Voyageurs National Park travel guide to know the best spot for wildlife sightseeing.
+Also, you should check the Voyageurs National Park travel guide to know the best spot for wildlife sightseeing.

 See Related: Best Travel Backpack for Minimalist

 If you’re curious how Voyageurs National Park is on the water, fishing is something that you can do.
 You can catch it for eating or just for sports.